rhodyprog4ds/BrownFall25/resources/glossary.md

 error bars
 :  typically vertical, but sometimes also horizontal lines on a point in a line graph or bar in  bar chart that indicate the spread of the samples used to create that point or bar height

+false negative
+:  items in the positive class that were predicted in the negative class :  items incorrectly predicted as members of the negative class

+false negative rate
+:  the percentage of actual positive items that were incorrectly classified :  $FNR = \frac{FN}{P}$ for $FN$ {term}`false negatives <false negative>` and $P$ actual positive items.

+false positive
+:  items in the negative class that were predicted in the postive class :  items incorrectly predicted as members of the positive class

+feature
+:  an input variable in a prediction algorithm
+:  an independent variable

 generative
 :  a model that describes the data and therefore can also be used to generate new data that looks like the training data.